waggle-sensor/sage-vectordb-example/Readme.md

 4. To test if everything is working, run `python3 terminal_test.py`
 >TODO: change the terminal_test.py right now it uses default images given by weaviate
 5. Now, run `python3 upload.py` to start the flask server and use the frontend.
+>NOTE: Remember to `docker-compose down` when you are done using the example
 # What it looks like
 Below are screenshots of the results obtained on image and text queries: